false-schemers/s4iof/README.md

-# SIOF (Scheme In One File) - A Truly Minimal Scheme System
+# S4IOF (Scheme 4 In One File) - A Minimal R4RS Scheme System

 SIOF is a portable interpreter for a subset of the Scheme programming language.
 It can be built from a single portable C source file [siof.c](https://raw.githubusercontent.com/false-schemers/siof/master/siof.c);